kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 projects.

 When the development is done, you just need to ship your plugin to the Kubernetes users.
-For best plugin installation experience and discoverability, you should consider doing so via the [krew](https://github.com/kubernetes-sigs/krew) plugin manager.
-For an in-depth discussion about the technical details around `kubectl` plugins refer to the documentation on [kubernetes.io](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
+For the best plugin installation experience and discoverability, you should consider doing so via the [krew](https://github.com/kubernetes-sigs/krew) plugin manager.
+For an in-depth discussion about the technical details around `kubectl` plugins, refer to the documentation on [kubernetes.io](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).